justinchiu/onecommon-gpt/prompt_examples/execute.txt

 # Turn 0
-# Them: Pair with large grey on top and black small on bottom.
+# Them: I have a black medium dot and small light dot to its left.
 def turn(state):
     results = set()
     orderedresults = []